-For each customer organization, a discount can be defined which applies to all subscriptions of the customer.
+A discount can be defined for a customer which applies to all subscriptions of the customer.
 A discount may be valid as of the current or a future month.
 It can be restricted to a certain period of time.
 Before the time expires, the customer is notified by email so that he can react and contact the supplier.